 Reasonable care must be taken not to nick or scrape any part of the wire during the stripping.
-Recommended Wire Strip Length

-Figure 2 3.6.
-Reducing Bushing Reducing bushings are available for contact size 1/0 to accommodate small wires to a minimum of size 10 AWG.
-When required, the appropriate size reducing bushing must be installed onto the wire after stripping the wire and before inserting the wire into the contact.
+3.6.
+Reducing Bushing Reducing bushings are available for contact size 6 to accommodate smaller wire sizes to a minimum of size 16 AWG.
+When required, the appropriate size reducing bushing must be installed onto the wire before inserting the wire into the contact (the reducing bushing can be installed onto the wire before or after stripping the wire).
 Placement of the reducing bushing must meet the requirements shown in Figure 3.
-Placement of Reducing Bushing on Stripped Wire